LWC Data Viewer

 • You can click through multiple pages of data as needed

-View Record allows you to quickly restore the record, access direct in GRAX, or view the parent.
+Clicking on the ID field allows you to quickly view the record directly in GRAX, or view the related records.

-Using the quick links in the Salesforce lightning data viewer components, allow your users to be directed to GRAX record pages to easily navigate the full record details, versions, the related records via the hierarchy graph.
+Using the quick links in the GRAX embedded LWC component, allow your users to be directed to GRAX record pages to easily navigate the full record details, versions, the related records.
 Users can use the View in Salesforce button to further view that record back in Salesforce, if it still exists.

 Default Columns